cloud-barista/cb-tumblebug/docs/feature_guide/high-scale-provisioning-architecture.md

 - **Memory Optimization**: Memory efficiency with Channel-based result collection and minimal mutex usage.
 - **Connection Pooling**: Minimize network overhead with connection config caching.

-Through these optimization techniques, we have implemented an enterprise-grade multi-cloud infrastructure provisioning system capable of **stably and efficiently managing MCIs with thousands of VMs**.
+Through these optimization techniques, we have implemented an enterprise-grade multi-cloud infrastructure provisioning system capable of **stably and efficiently managing Infras with thousands of VMs**.